Hamas baby beheading hoax: Investigations

 In December 2023, Haaretz published the results of a comprehensive investigation into the violence of the 7 October attacks.
 The conclusion was that while Hamas had committed real "atrocities" that day, some of the extreme acts attributed to the group never happened and were fueling denial of the October 7 attacks.
 Although Hamas had desecrated or dismembered the bodies of some Israelis, these belonged for the most part to fallen soldiers, the article said.
 Netanyahu's claim to Biden that Hamas "took dozens of children, tied them up, burned them and executed them" also proved false, as "[t]here is no evidence that children from several families were murdered together".

 Haaretz and other media outlets confirmed the death of an Israeli baby in the Be'eri kibbutz (and therefore not in Kfar Aza) during the October 7 attacks, when she was shot in her mother's arms.
-One other infant fatality occurred as a result of the attack — a baby who was delivered post-mortem and perished two days after its mother's death by gunshot.
-Haaretz determined that the story of a child being thrown into a hot oven (as told by the United Hatzalah president Eli Beer at a November 2023 donor conference in the US) would also have been falsified.
+One other infant fatality occurred as a result of the attack – a baby who was delivered post-mortem and perished two days after its mother's death by gunshot.
+Haaretz determined that the story of a child being thrown into a hot oven (as told by the United Hatzalah president Eli Beer at a November 2023 donor conference in the US) was false.

 Al Jazeera's Investigative Unit produced a forensic analysis of the 7 October attacks, released in March 2024.
 It confirmed that Hamas had committed abuses in its attack, but also found that "many" stories about its actions were false and that some fatalities on the Israeli side had in fact been the result of IDF action.
 Among the fake claims were "the mass killing and beheading of babies as well as allegations of widespread and systematic rape".
 The document refutes claims by the Israeli military that the burned bodies of eight babies were found in a house in kibbutz Be'eri.
 The analysis concluded that not only were there no babies in the house, but "the 12 people inside were almost certainly killed by Israeli forces when they stormed the building".